-Kephart writes in the style of an academic but takes issue with those, like Mary Noailles Murfree, whose work did more to solidify stereotypes than overcome them.
+Kephart wrote in the style of an academic.
+But he took issue with authors like Mary Noailles Murfree, whose work did more to solidify stereotypes than overcome them.

 “In any case,” he writes, “the Appalachian people remain in public estimation today … an uncouth and fierce race of men, inhabiting a wild mountain region little known.”

 Where did Horace Kephart’s inspiration come from?

 Much of Kephart’s inspiration came from the people of Hazel Creek and the herdsmen who watched their flocks among the Highland Balds of the Western Smokies.
-Kephart devotes several chapters to the moonshine trade and things like bear hunts and feuds.
+Kephart devotes several chapters to the moonshine trade, bear hunts and feuds.

 He was criticized for focusing too much on the more sensational aspects of mountain life.
 Basically, it was the early 1900s version of clickbait.

 But he also observed the dialect, the insular nature of mountain communities and the connection of the Southern Appalachian dialect to its roots in the British Isles.

 Kephart’s legacy goes beyond merely chronicling the strange land in which he chose to spend his later years.
 He was a fierce advocate for the formation of the national park and the protection of the lands, according to archives found at Western Carolina University.

 Kephart passed away in an automobile accident in 1931.

 Also, just before his passing at the age of 68, the U.S. Geological Board named a peak within the park in his honor.